dkl3/basicchinesevideoscrapers/README.md

 Folders:

 You-Get Scraper (Youku Videos) was made by zms21.
 Huge thank you to him, since this gets the you-get filenames with timestamps added at the time.
 This prevents a file from overriding the other.
+You must list each link, one by line, in url_list.txt; channel links do not work.

 You-Get Scraper (Tudou Videos) is the same except I made it.
-Could not have been done were it not for zms21's Youku wrapper. :)
+Could not have been done were it not for zms21's Youku wrapper. :) See the Youku variant for instructions on how to add links.
+The only accepted syntax is http://video.tudou.com/v/VIDID.html.